monokai-kirov/nestjs-crud-utils/README.md

 app.useGlobalFilters(new AllExceptionsFilter(httpAdapter));
 ```

-## Filters
+## Filters:

 ```ts
 AllExceptionsFilter
 AllWsExceptionsFilter (fix ws errors and catch postgresql 40001 thrown by SERIALIZABLE isolation level if TransactionInterceptor is used)
 ```

-## Leader election (for preventing multiple invokes @Cron() decorators or nestjs' hooks if you're using multiple app instances behind reverse proxy like nginx)
+## Leader election (for preventing multiple invokes @Cron() decorators or nestjs' hooks if you're using multiple app instances behind reverse proxy like nginx):

 ```ts
 // package safe-redis-leader is being used